nilayb12/PicStore_Work/README.md

 8. Create a folder `images` in `C:\xampp\htdocs\PicStore`.
 9. Start your Web Server & DB Server and navigate to `localhost/PicStore`.
 ## Pictures:

-## *Note:*
-*Passwords are stored as Plain Text as I haven't made a User Registration Page.
-After it is created I'll switch the Password checking Algo to verify hashes.*

-*Also feel free to modify the Project Files as per your requirements.*